No products in the cart

-IGF-1 analogs have potent effects on synapses, making them an ideal therapeutic choice for disorders caused by disruptions in synaptic development.
+IGF-1 analogs have been suggested by researchers to exhibit potent effects on synapses, making them potential ideal therapeutic choices for disorders caused by disruptions in synaptic development.
 These include autism, fragile X syndrome, tuberous sclerosis, and Angelman syndrome.
 Low IGF-1 concentrations in the brain have been associated with faulty development and progression of autism.
-However, IGF-II and analogs like IGF-1 DES can reverse these events and improve social interaction, novel-object recognition, contextual fear conditioning, and reduce obsessive behavioral patterns and improve grooming and memory.
+However, IGF-II and analogs like IGF-1 DES may reverse these events, improve social interaction, novel-object recognition, contextual fear conditioning, reduce obsessive behavioral patterns, and improve grooming and memory.

 With increasing age, the levels of IGF-1 in the brain decline, affecting learning and memory negatively.
-Ongoing research suggests that administering IGF-1 DES improves excitatory post-synaptic potential significantly ~40%, suggesting the peptide’s potential to benefit cognitive function, particularly in age-related synaptic dysfunction.
-Moreover, IGF-1 DES has better penetration power across the blood-brain barrier than the untruncated protein making them better at enhancing synaptic transmission.
-This makes them more effective in protecting neurons and reducing neuronal death, thereby protecting against neurological diseases, stroke, Alzheimer’s disease, or Parkinson’s disease.
+Ongoing research suggests that administering IGF-1 DES improves excitatory post-synaptic potential significantly by ~40%, suggesting the peptide’s potential to benefit cognitive function, particularly in age-related synaptic dysfunction.
+The scientists reported that “the acute actions of des-IGF-1 at hippocampal excitatory synapses may provide insight into the mechanism by which long-term increases in plasma IGF-1 impart cognitive benefits in aged rats.”
+Moreover, IGF-1 DES appears to have better penetration power across the blood-brain barrier than the untruncated protein, making them potentially better at enhancing synaptic transmission.
+This potential would make them more effective in protecting neurons and reducing neuronal death, thereby protecting against neurological diseases, stroke, Alzheimer’s disease, or Parkinson’s disease.

 IGF-1 receptors are present on the surface of mononuclear cells and neutrophils.
-Recent findings have shown that IGF-1 DES can boost hydrogen peroxide release from mononuclear cells and encourage neutrophils to mature into pathogen-killing blastocytes.
-These effects improve immune function, bringing their potential as an effective adjuvant to antibiotics for inducing immunity against infectious diseases.
+Recent findings have suggested that IGF-1 DES may boost hydrogen peroxide release from mononuclear cells and encourage neutrophils to mature into pathogen-killing blastocytes.
+These effects may improve immune function, bringing their potential as an effective adjuvant to antibiotics for inducing immunity against infectious diseases.

 Fibroblast cells present in the dermal layer are responsible for tissue repair in case of any injury.
 This can be affected by various IGFBPs that bind and reduce the effect of IGF-1 at its other receptors.
 Certain inflammatory cytokines can also alter IGFBP levels, which may impact healing.
-However, by administering IGF-1 DES, which remains unaffected by IGFBP, it is easier to overcome these hurdles induced by inflammatory cytokines.
-The resultant improvement in fibroblast growth and differentiation hastens wound healing.
+However, by administering IGF-1 DES, which appears to remain unaffected by IGFBP, it may be easier to overcome these hurdles induced by inflammatory cytokines.
+The resultant improvement in fibroblast growth and differentiation would hasten wound healing.